getCUJO/QoOID/draft-ietf-ippm-qoo.md

 combine measurement results with a description of the measurement approach to enable assessing the degree of precision-loss.

-Note that this document focuses specifically on the overall framework of using quality-focused network performance requirements and corresponding network performance measurements to calculate network quality QoO scores.
-How applications define and share their network performance requirements, which format is used to publish such requirement information, and how operators retrieve such data from applications or services is out of scope of this document.
+Note that this document focuses specifically on the general framework of using quality-focused network performance requirements and corresponding network performance measurements to calculate QoO network quality scores.
+How applications define and share their network performance requirements, which format is used to publish such requirement information, how operators retrieve such data from applications or services, how the precision of the resulting QoO scores is assessed, and what levels of precision are considered acceptable is out of the scope of this document.

 # Terminology